-Understanding The Family Leave Options for New Dads
+Understanding the Family Leave Options for New Dads

 What your spouse needs to know

-50 years ago, family leave (or paternity leave) was a distant concept.
+Fifty years ago, family leave (or paternity leave) was a distant concept.
 The thought was that fathers didn't need to take time off after their children were born because new mothers stayed home.
 However, as time has passed, this thought has become outdated; now we are seeing laws passed that support our modern times.
 Here's what you need to know.

 Family Leave Is Not All About New Moms

-There are many people other than new moms that can benefit from family leave.
+There are many people other than new moms who can benefit from family leave.
 New fathers in at least three states have access to partially paid family leave, and some progressive employers offer two weeks or more of fully paid family leave.
-The growing number of same-sex couples raising families and single individuals adopting means you can not assume that every child has both a mother and a father, so these family leave policies will cover them, too.
+The growing number of same-sex couples raising families and single individuals adopting means you cannot assume that every child has both a mother and a father, so these family leave policies will cover them, too.
 Also, some people have elderly parents they need to care for, and family leave helps with those responsibilities.

-Find Out If You Are Eligible
+Find out If You Are Eligible

 Some new fathers in the U.S. have access to paid family leave but may be unaware or hesitant to use it because of the fear of setting back their careers.
 It's worth exploring whether your employer provides such a perk since not every employee will be up-to-date on their benefits package.
 Your first step should be reading your employee manual to make sure you understand the options available.
 You can contact your human resources department to help explain your family benefits package since parental leave may sometimes fall under short-term disability or medical leave.

-If you're a resident of California, New Jersey or Rhode Island, you're in luck when it comes to family leave.
+If you're a resident of California, New Jersey, or Rhode Island, you're in luck when it comes to family leave.
 In California, you have a paid family leave law and an unpaid one.
 The paid family leave law states that workers who contribute to the state disability fund may take up to six weeks of leave in a year, with 55% of their pay up to a threshold.
 In New Jersey, new fathers receive 66% of their income for six weeks.
-The Rhode Island Temporary Caregiver Insurance Program offers four weeks of paid leave for the birth, adoption or fostering of a new child, or to care for a family member with a serious health condition.
+The Rhode Island Temporary Caregiver Insurance Program offers four weeks of paid leave for the birth, adoption, or fostering of a new child, or to care for a family member with a serious health condition.

 Investigate Other Paid Leave Options